안녕하세요!! 토미입니다!

 부장님께서 저보고 후배한테 직접 (가르쳐 주라고 하셨어요 ).

-Isn’t it too tough for you to carry that luggage on your own?
+Isn’t it too harsh for you to carry that luggage on your own?

 Why don’t we ask someone to help you carry it?